telegram bot

 import random

-from uuid import uuid4 #used to create individual id's for querys
+from uuid import uuid4 # used to create individual id's for queries

 from telegram import InlineQueryResultArticle, InputTextMessageContent